Q. Can Cashflow Plan be used

 Layout view.

-Q. What should I do when I get an error message
+Q. What should I do when

-when using Excel 2007 and trying to upgrade a trial copy of Cashflow Plan
+upgrade a trial copy of Cashflow Plan to fully-operational?

 This problem only applies when Excel 2007 is being used to upgrade a trial copy